ICRU Research Fellows Application

 - Describe the level of the student’s involvement in the overall project; how will the student be integrated into all aspects of the work.

-- What interaction will the student have with the Principal Investigator and any other project personnel?
+- What interaction will the student have with the principal investigator and any other project personnel?

 - Provide a timeline for the work, showing as appropriate the student’s preparation, involvement, and follow-up activities.

-- Student Goals Statement
+- Student Goals Statement prepared as a PDF document (max.
+300 words)

-The peer review of proposals will consist of assessment of:
+The peer review of proposals will assess:

 - Existence of a suitable context for involvement of an undergraduate in a research project or scholarly activity.